Healthdirect Free Australian health advice you can count on.

 Many people who have sarcoidosis get better within a couple of years, and do not need any treatment at all beyond regular check-ups.

-If the condition is more serious, there are treatments that can help.
-The exact treatment will depend on the organ affected, however there is no cure.
+If the condition is progressive or more serious, there are treatments that can help.
+The exact treatment will depend on the organ affected.
+There is no cure for sarcoidosis.

 You might also need physiotherapy to improve muscle strength or lung function.
 Some people may need a pacemaker or implanted defibrillator for their heart.